ripo7676/3308tp/README.md

        Time Management will be challenging.
        Our group members have never worked together before.
        Using unfamiliar APIs and Databases.
-       Unfamiliarity with APP development (both web and mobile)
+       Unfamiliarity with APP development (both web and mobile.)

 MITIGATION STRATEGIES FOR DEALING WITH THE RISKS: